eraynai/UX_Component/README.md

 #Navigation

-Created a nav tag to hold the navigation links
+Header tag created a nav tag to hold the navigation links

 #Images